glutanimate/anki-addons-misc/ankiweb.md

 **CHANGELOG**

-2017-05-13 – Preserve chronological order of suggestions 2017-03-08 – Add full-text-search to history window, increase entries to 100, new hotkey on macOS 2017-03-11 – Ensure that the add-on can only be run in the Add Cards screen
+2017-05-25 – Change history window hotkey on macOS to avoid key conflicts (thanks to Rene) 2017-05-13 – Preserve chronological order of suggestions 2017-03-08 – Add full-text-search to history window, increase entries to 100, new hotkey on macOS 2017-03-11 – Ensure that the add-on can only be run in the Add Cards screen